 Business architecture teams are responsible for assessing capabilities such as IT and ensuring they meet the business requirements of an organization.

 5.5 How can BPM ensure that new IT systems are aligned with organizational strategy?

 This is the core role of a business architecture team and not a function of the BPM Center of Excellence.

-For the successful implementation of Business Processes in your organization, you need to prepare and should be ready to give the answers to stakeholder to get support and cooperation’s.
-To consider this fact, we prepared above Frequently Asked Questions (FAQ) for your to be ready for the successful implementation.
-Please let us know if you would like to have more questions in comments below.
+For the successful implementation of Business Processes in your organization, you need to prepare and should be ready to give the answers to stakeholders to get support and cooperation.
+To consider this fact, we prepared the above Frequently Asked Questions (FAQs) for you to be ready for the successful implementation.
+Please let us know if you would like to have more questions in the comments below.
 We will be happy to help you.